mochajs/mocha/index.md

 ### -w, --watch

-  Executes tests on changes to JavaScript in the CWD.
+  Executes tests on changes to JavaScript in the CWD, and once initially.

+### --compilers

+  coffee-script is no longer supported out of the box.
+CS and similar transpilers may be used by mapping the file extensions (for use with --watch) and the module name.
+For example `--compilers coffee:coffee-script`.

 ### -b, --bail